Just-in-Time Access for Workloads: Eliminating Standing Privileges

-This ensures that a microservice or CI/CD pipeline gets exactly the access it needs, for the time it needs it, and no more.
-It’s a fundamental shift from a trust model that assumes indefinite access to one that assumes zero trust.
+JIT access replaces the common practice of issuing and locally storing keys with a workflow that evaluates a workload’s rights every time it tries to access sensitive data.
+A microservice or CI/CD pipeline gets exactly the access it needs, for the time it needs it, and no more.
+The approach represents a shift from a trust model that assumes indefinite access to one that assumes zero trust.

 What is Just-in-Time Access for Workloads?

 The biggest difference between JIT for workloads and JIT for humans is automation.
-Companies need automation because of scale.
 While an organization might onboard a few new employees each month, workloads can arrive by the hundreds every minute in modern cloud environments.
+JIT access aligns with zero-trust principles by treating every request as untrusted until verified.
+Short-lived, contextual and policy-driven access replaces static credentials entirely.

 The Problem with Standing Privileges